List of Luton Town F.C. managers

 Still guided Luton to a comfortable finish in their first season back in League Two, but was sacked by the club in December 2015 following a poor run of form.
 He was replaced by Nathan Jones in January 2016, who took on his first ever managerial role.
 Jones led the club to promotion to League One in the 2017–18 season, before departing in January 2019 to join Championship club Stoke City.
 He left Luton with the highest Football League points per game ratio of any manager in their history.
 Mick Harford returned as caretaker manager for the remainder of the 2018–19 season, leading Luton to promotion to the Championship.
 Graeme Jones was appointed as permanent manager in May 2019, though left the club by mutual consent before the end of the 2019–20 season with the club 23rd in the table.
 Nathan Jones was reappointed in May 2020 and guided Luton to Championship safety on the final day of the season, and led them to 12th place the following season with their highest points total in the second tier since 1981–82.
 After he led Luton to the play-offs in 2021–22, in which they were beaten 2–1 on aggregate by Huddersfield Town in the semi-final, Jones left in November 2022 with the club ninth in the table to take over at Premier League club Southampton.
 He was succeeded by Rob Edwards, who led Luton to promotion to the Premier League via the play-offs, with a penalty shoot-out victory over Coventry City in the final, marking the club's return to the first tier after a 31-year absence.
 Luton spent one season in the Premier League before being relegated back to the Championship.
 Edwards was sacked in January 2025, with Matt Bloomfield joining the club days later.
 Luton suffered a second successive relegation at the end of the season, and, after a poor start to League One in the 2025–26 season, Bloomfield was sacked on 6 October 2025.
+Jack Wilshire joined Luton shortly after on 13 October and in the same season would lead the club to win the Football League Trophy for the second time in the club's history, beating Stockport County 3–1 in the final.

 Managers

-All first-team matches in national or international competition are counted, except the abandoned 1939–40 Football League season and matches in wartime leagues and cups.
-Names of caretaker managers are supplied where known, and periods of caretaker-management are highlighted in italics.
+All first-team matches in national or international competition are counted, except the abandoned 1939–40 Football League season and matches in wartime leagues and cups.Names of caretaker managers are supplied where known, and periods of caretaker-management are highlighted in italics.
 Win percentage is rounded to one decimal place.

-Statistics are complete up to and including the match played on 31 October 2025.
+Statistics are complete up to and including the match played on 25 April 2026.